gsqlcmd allows synchronizing data across databases on different database server platforms.

 The solutions above use batch files and SQL script files with hard-coded table names.

-We did this for educational purposes to increase the complexity step by step and show the difference of the approaches.
+We did this for educational purposes to increase the complexity step by step and show the approaches' differences.

 Of course, you can place the code into stored procedures and unify the synchronization batch file.